igrigorik/rack-speedtracer/README.md

     end

 Check out a full sample rack app: examples/runner.rb

+### Instrumenting Rails 3 application ###
+Rails 3 provides new [Notifications API](http://edgeapi.rubyonrails.org/classes/ActiveSupport/Notifications.html), which we can use to automatically instrument your Rails applications!
+It's as easy as:

+    # in your Gemfile
+    gem 'rack-speedtracer', :require => 'rack/speedtracer'

+    # in development.rb environment
+    config.middleware.use Rack::SpeedTracer

 ### Manually instrumenting Rails ###
 To produce a server-side trace equivalent to one in the screenshot above: